sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

 There are many hosting providers to choose from when considering where to host your marketplace.
 Our official recommendation is to host your marketplace on Heroku or Render for a hassle-free installation.
 However, you are free to host your marketplace elsewhere.
-Flex Templates for Web (FTW) should be compatible with any hosting provider as long as they allow you to run a Node.js/Express server.
-Many essential functions in FTW rely on a small Node.js/Express server (such as server-side rendering, SSO and transitioning privileged transactions).
-Serverless service providers such as Netlify and Vercel are unsuitable for FTW as they don't allow you to host a server.
+The Sharetribe Web Template should be compatible with any hosting provider as long as they allow you to run a Node.js/Express server.
+Many essential functions in the template rely on a small Node.js/Express server (such as server-side rendering, SSO and transitioning privileged transactions).
+Serverless service providers such as Netlify and Vercel are unsuitable for hosting the template as they don't allow you to host a server.

 When choosing a hosting provider, you should not only consider the cheapest option.
 Scalability, tools, service-level agreements and